Legal Advice for Search and Seizure — 26 results

 Search and seizure is a technique used by police to inspect a persons body, home, car, or business to find information on a crime.
 If police find proof, they are permitted to seize it (... more

-Written by attorney Christopher Morales, almost 3 years ago.
+Written by attorney Christopher Morales, about 3 years ago.

 1)When is a police investigation considered a search?